renpy/renpy/sphinx/source/incompatible.rst

 8.3.0 / 7.8.0
 -------------

+**Box_reverse and Box_align** The :propref:`box_reverse` property now no longer adjusts the box alignment.
+To adjust the box alignment, set the :propref:`box_align` property to 1.0, or use:

+    define config.box_reverse_align = true

+To get the 8.2 behavior.

 **Retained speech bubbles** are now automatically cleared away when other say, menu, or call screen statements are invoked.
 This is controlled by the :var:`bubble.clear_retain_statements` variable.